-Hepatitis D is the most severe form of viral hepatitis and only affects people who are also infected with hepatitis B. It is caused by the hepatitis delta virus (HDV), which needs the hepatitis B virus (HBV) to survive.
-Someone can be only infected with HDV if they are also infected with hepatitis B or if they contract both at the same time.
-A coinfection (infection with both HBV and HDV) usually promotes more rapid progression to cirrhosis and liver cancer than being infected with hepatitis B alone.
-Conventional treatments used for hepatitis B have no effect on HDV, so it is important for hepatitis B patients to be tested for HDV so their providers can make appropriate management and treatment recommendations.
+Hepatitis delta is the most severe form of viral hepatitis and only affects people who are also infected with or at risk for hepatitis B. It is caused by the hepatitis delta virus (HDV), which needs the hepatitis B virus (HBV) to survive.
+Someone can only be infected with hepatitis delta if they are also infected with hepatitis B or if they contract both at the same time.
+A coinfection (infection with both HBV and HDV) usually promotes more rapid progression to cirrhosis (liver scarring) and liver cancer than being infected with hepatitis B alone.
+Conventional treatments used for hepatitis B have no effect on hepatitis delta, so it is important for hepatitis B patients to also be tested for hepatitis delta so their providers can make appropriate management and treatment recommendations.

-Yes, hepatitis delta is the most severe form of viral hepatitis and can accelerate the risk of liver damage, cirrhosis (liver scarring) and liver cancer more rapidly.
-Seventy percent of people with HDV will develop serious liver damage.
-In contrast, only 15 to 25 percent of hepatitis B patients do.
+Yes, hepatitis delta is the most severe form of viral hepatitis and can accelerate the risk of liver damage, cirrhosis (liver scarring), and liver cancer.
+Seventy percent of people with hepatitis B and delta will develop serious liver damage.
+In contrast, only 15 to 30 percent of people living with hepatitis B do.

-Someone can acquire HDV in one of two ways.
-A “coinfection” is when hepatitis B and HDV are contracted at the same time.
-A “superinfection” is when someone who is already infected with hepatitis B then becomes infected with HDV.
-Most adults will clear both viruses with a “coinfection,” while those who contract HDV as a “superinfection” have a 70-90% of developing a chronic HDV/hepatitis B infection.
-The most important thing to remember is that HDV cannot be contracted without an existing hepatitis B infection.
+Someone can acquire hepatitis delta in one of two ways.
+A “coinfection” is when hepatitis B and hepatitis delta are contracted at the same time.
+A “superinfection” is when someone who is already infected with chronic hepatitis B then becomes infected with hepatitis delta.
+Most adults will clear both viruses with a “coinfection,” while those who contract hepatitis delta as a “superinfection” have a 70-90% chance of developing a chronic infection of both viruses.
+The most important thing to remember is that hepatitis delta cannot be contracted on its own.

 Prevalence of Hepatitis Delta in the World

-Medical condition: Anyone with chronic hepatitis B who is not responding to antiviral treatment, or who has signs of liver damage even though they have a low viral load (HBV DNA below 2,000 IU/mL) should be tested.
-Fatty liver disease (caused by obesity) and liver damage from alcohol or environmental toxins should be ruled out as causes of liver damage before testing for HDV.
+If someone with chronic hepatitis B is not responding to antiviral treatment, or has signs of liver damage even though they have a low viral load (HBV DNA below 2,000 IU/mL), they should be tested for hepatitis delta.
+Fatty liver disease (caused by obesity) and liver damage from alcohol or environmental toxins should be ruled out as causes of liver damage.

 The first blood test is for the HDV antibody.
-This is an inexpensive, and easy-to-perform blood test.
-If patients test positive for the HDV antibody, which indicates they have been exposed, then the second blood test is for the HDV RNA to determine if their infection is active.
+If someone tests positive for the HDV antibody, they may have a past or current infection, and should then be tested for HDV RNA to determine if their infection is active.
 A quantitative RNA test is now commercially available in the U.S., so be sure to check with your doctor about this new test.
 For more testing resources, visit the Testing & Diagnosis page.
-For more information about HDV RNA testing, visit the CDC website.
+For more information about HDV RNA testing outside the U.S., visit the CDC website.

-For many years, researchers did not think HDV existed in the U.S. As a result, there were no medical guidelines recommending hepatitis delta testing, and many providers and patients are still not aware of the virus.
-However, recent studies have found that 4 to 5% of hepatitis B patients are also infected with HDV.
-These findings served as a wake-up call and today liver disease experts are now drafting and promoting HDV testing guidelines for doctors.
+For many years, researchers believed that global rates of hepatitis delta infection were declining.
+As a result, there were no medical guidelines recommending hepatitis delta testing, and many providers and patients are still not aware of the virus.
+However, recent studies have found that as many as 15-72 million hepatitis B patients may also be infected with hepatitis delta.
+These findings serve as a wake-up call and liver disease experts are now drafting and promoting hepatitis delta testing guidelines for doctors.

-When someone is coinfected, hepatitis delta usually suppresses the hepatitis B viral replication, and becomes the dominant disease, which could be why someone may continue to have liver damage despite taking antiviral therapy for hepatitis B. Because the hepatitis B antiviral treatments have no effect on HDV, it is important for patients to be tested for a possible HDV infection so they can be managed appropriately.
+When someone is coinfected, hepatitis delta usually suppresses the hepatitis B viral replication, and becomes the dominant disease, which could be why someone may continue to have liver damage despite taking antiviral therapy for hepatitis B. Because hepatitis B antiviral treatments have no effect on hepatitis delta, it is important for patients to be tested for a possible coinfection so they can consider alternative management and treatment plans.

-Despite the absence of medical guidelines, leading experts including Dr. Robert Gish, medical director of the Hepatitis B Foundation, recommend frequent monitoring by a physician who is knowledgeable about liver diseases because HDV patients are at such high risk of cirrhosis and liver cancer.
+Despite the absence of medical guidelines, leading experts including Dr. Robert Gish, Medical Director of the Hepatitis B Foundation, recommend frequent monitoring by a physician who is knowledgeable about liver diseases because these patients are at such high risk of cirrhosis and liver cancer.
 Doctors should:

-- Monitor patients’ liver enzymes (ALT/SGPT) and liver function at least every six months;
+- Monitor patients’ liver enzymes (ALT/AST) and liver function at least every six months;

 - Perform an ultrasound of the liver and conduct a liver cancer biomarker panel (including AFP, AFPL3% and DCP) every six months; and

-- Perform viral load (HBV DNA) and HDV RNA testing every six months.
+- Perform hepatitis B viral load (HBV DNA) and hepatitis delta viral load (HDV RNA) testing every six months.

-There are dozens of research efforts and biotech companies around the world working to find a cure for HDV.
-In addition, if a functional cure can be found for hepatitis B that makes the HBsAg disappear, then that drug will also cure HDV because it will make HBsAg unavailable for HDV replication or reproduction.
+There are dozens of research efforts and biotech companies around the world working to find a cure for hepatitis B. In addition, if a functional cure can be found for hepatitis B that makes the HBsAg disappear, then that drug will also cure hepatitis delta because it will make HBsAg unavailable for hepatitis delta viral replication or reproduction.
 There are also currently several new drugs in clinical trials for hepatitis delta.
 Visit our drug watch page for more information.
 To find a clinical trial near you, click here.